 NUTS & SEEDS

 Hang out at a local bar and you’re sure to come across a variety of nuts (the food, not the people hanging out in the corner)—and guys popping them like they’re diet freebies.
 It’s the perfect example of good food gone bad.
 Nuts, like avocados, are loaded with heart-healthy fats.
 But healthy doesn’t always mean lean.
 A couple of beers and a few handfuls of nuts and you’ve racked up some serious calories—and diet damage.
 “A one-ounce serving of nuts contains 135 calories, and how many nuts you get in a serving will depend on your nut of choice,” says Tanya Zuckerbrot, RD.
 “Think about it: Would you rather have 12 cashews or 22 almonds?”
-Here’s our favorite nuts and seeds.
+Here are our favorite nuts and seeds.

 One of the hallmarks of a balanced diet is to have a good ratio of omega-6 fatty acids to omega-3s.
 A 4:1 ratio would be ideal, but the modern American diet is more like 20:1.
 That leads to inflammation, which can trigger weight gain.
 But while eating a serving of salmon every day isn’t exactly convenient, sprinkling chia seeds—among the most highly concentrated sources of omega-3s in the food world—into smoothies, salads, cereals, pancakes or even desserts is as easy a diet upgrade as you can get.
 To blast fat fast, whip up these 50 Best Chia Seed Recipes Ever!